betterscientificsoftware/bssw.io/Articles/Blog/2020-03-rate-your-project_UNPUB.md

-# Rate Your Project: A New Approach to Assessing Project Software Practices
+# Rate Your Project: A New Approach to Assessing Project Software Practices (UNPUBLISHED)

 <!-- deck text start-->